ethereum/ethereum-org-website/src/content/social-networks/index.md

 Users use the platform's native ERC-20 token $MIND to pay for items.
 Users can also earn $MIND tokens by publishing popular content, contributing to the ecosystem, and referring others to the platform.

+### AKASHA {#akasha}

+[AKASHA](https://akasha.org/) is an open source, development framework for building decentralized apps, worlds, and integrations that enable the [future of social networking.](https://akasha.org/blog/2019/05/03/diving-into-the-oceans-of-time-metamorphosis-part2)

+By combining blockchain technologies such as Ethereum and IPFS, AKASHA gives developers the freedom and tools to deploy their dapps in a secure environment and create new social experiences weaved with autonomy and agency.

+### Ethereum World {#ethereum world}

+[Ethereum World](https://ethereum.world/) is the first decentralized social network built with and powered by the AKASHA framework.
+Ethereum World is dedicated to all Ethereans and communities in the space.
+It is a public good.

+Ethereum World is designed to be social, easy to use, and enable Ethereans to have agency over their experiences!
+It is a [world](https://akasha.ethereum.world/social-app/feed) in which all Ethereans and communities can find a sense of belonging and togetherness while accelerating Ethereum adoption.

 ## Web2 social networks on Ethereum {#web2-social-networks-and-ethereum}

 [Web3](/web3/) native social platforms aren't the only ones trying to incorporate blockchain technology into social media.
 Many centralized platforms are also planning to integrate Ethereum into their infrastructure: